Nahuatl: Demography and distribution

 Today, a spectrum of Nahuan languages are spoken in scattered areas stretching from the northern state of Durango to Tabasco in the southeast.
-Pipil, the southernmost Nahuan language, is spoken in El Salvador by a small number of speakers.
-According to IRIN-International, the Nawat Language Recovery Initiative project, there are no reliable figures for the contemporary numbers of speakers of Pipil.
+Nawat (also called Pipil, which is considered pejorative) the southernmost Nahuan language, is spoken in El Salvador by a small number of speakers.
+According to IRIN-International, the Nawat Language Recovery Initiative project, there are no reliable figures for the contemporary numbers of speakers of Nawat.
 Numbers may range anywhere from "perhaps a few hundred people, perhaps only a few dozen".

 According to the 2000 census by INEGI, Nahuatl is spoken by an estimated 1.45 million people, some 198,000 (14.9%) of whom are monolingual.
 There are many more female than male monolinguals, and women represent nearly two-thirds of the total number.
 The states of Guerrero and Hidalgo have the highest rates of monolingual Nahuatl speakers relative to the total Nahuatl speaking population, at 24.2% and 22.6%, respectively.
 For most other states the percentage of monolinguals among the speakers is less than 5%.
 This means that in most states more than 95% of the Nahuatl speaking population are bilingual in Spanish.
 According to one study, how often Nahuatl is used is linked to community well-being, partly because it is tied to positive emotions.

 The largest concentrations of Nahuatl speakers are found in the states of Puebla, Veracruz, Hidalgo, San Luis Potosí, and Guerrero.
 Significant populations are also found in the State of Mexico, Morelos, and Mexico City, with smaller communities in Michoacán and Durango.
 Nahuatl became extinct in the states of Jalisco, Colima, Coahuila and Chiapas during the 20th century.
 As a result of internal migration within the country, Nahuatl speaking communities exist in all states in Mexico.
 The modern influx of Mexican workers and families into the United States has resulted in the establishment of small Nahuatl speaking communities in the United States, particularly in California, New York, Texas, New Mexico and Arizona.